CUB-Geomicrobiology/assignment-latest-greatest/latest_greatest.md

 1. [Kits et al. Kinetic analysis of a complete nitrifier reveals an oligotrophic lifestyle.
 Nature, 2017.](http://www.nature.com/nature/journal/v549/n7671/full/nature23679.html)
 1. [Schleper.
 Ammonia oxidation: different niches for bacteria and archaea.
 ISME Journal, 2010.](https://www.nature.com/ismej/journal/v4/n9/full/ismej2010111a.html)

 > Remove all the instructions (lines beginning with ">") from the file to clean-up your assignment.
+Don't count instructions in your word count.